Karios Forge - User Guide

 Forge -> Node details -> top-right Unprovision button

-3. Confirm maintenance window.
+2. Confirm an approved maintenance window.

 Expected Outcome: